sbelakho2/apex-mediation-platform/monitoring/README.md

 > 🧾 The `logs/` directory stays `.gitignore`d so raw JSONL files never leave your workstation.
 A sanitized schema sample lives in `docs/log-samples/error.sample.log` with usage notes in `docs/log-samples/README.md`.
 Update that sample (not the real logs) whenever the log format changes.

+> 🗃 Grafana dashboards are provisioned read-only (`allowUiUpdates=false`).
+To apply tweaks: edit the JSON under `monitoring/grafana/`, copy it into `monitoring/dashboards/` (or `kubectl create configmap ... --from-file` in clusters), then restart the stack so Grafana reloads the exported files.
+Avoid editing dashboards in the UI or changes will be discarded on the next deploy.
+When you *do* prototype in the UI, capture the results with `./deploy-monitoring.sh export-dashboards` (requires `GRAFANA_API_KEY` + optional `GRAFANA_URL`) so the JSON in source control stays authoritative.

+> 🌐 Set `GF_SERVER_ROOT_URL` in `.env` when you want Grafana to advertise a non-localhost URL (e.g., a Fly.io preview).
+The compose file now defaults this to `http://localhost:3000`, which keeps login redirects working during local development.

 > 📡 Prometheus scrape targets live in `.env` (`BACKEND_METRICS_TARGET`, `CONSOLE_METRICS_TARGET`, etc.).
 Point them at `host.docker.internal:<port>` for local services or keep the default Fly.io hosts for staging/prod.
 The deploy script rewrites `prometheus.generated.yml` with whatever hosts you configure.

 ### Production Deployment